All About Contra Dancing,

-You start by asking someone to dance and forming long lines.
-The lines are arranged so that, if you are a man, you have your lady opposite you and two more ladies (your neighbours) on either side of you.
-The caller will then walk you through some simple moves during which you interact with your partner, your neighbours and the small group of four people immediately around you.
+You start by asking someone to dance or accepting an offer.
+One of you will dance the man's role, the other the lady's role; anyone can choose either role.
+You form long lines so that you are across from your partner.
+As the lines grow, the dancers take hands in groups of four from the top of the lines.
+In your group of four, you have another couple called neighbours; you arrange yourself so that, as you face these neighbours, the "man" is on the left, the "lady" on the right.
+The caller will then walk you through some simple moves during which you interact with your partner and your neighbours.
 One of the moves will move you up or down the line with your partner so that you get new neighbours.
 The music starts: "Turning, moving, spinning, dresses swirling, music beating, eyes in contact with a partner, then another, then another, then another, and the fiddle turns a corner, the phrase repeats, the dance repeats.
 You smile.
 Your body smiles."
 (Doug Plummer)

 Allemande, dosido, gypsy, circle, star, ladies' chain, hey, swing - there aren't many moves to learn - this is a dance form from which you can get full pleasure the very first time that you do it.

 Contra dancing has been evolving in America over the last thirty years, and still continues to evolve.
 The way the lines are set up and the way that the best dances (out of over 6000!) are choreographed means that everyone is moving all the time and that the moves flow beautifully into each other.
 On top of that the American styling adds extra spins, twirls and variations, so that you can interpret the music and do your own thing - as long as you are heading in the right direction as soon as the next phrase of the music starts!